Change the Subject like a social chameleon in 5 Incredible Ways

 Switching conversation topics gently

 Conversations are like journeys; sometimes, you must take a scenic detour!
 But how do you want to change the subject without leaving your conversational partner feeling like they just fell off a rollercoaster?
-Here are 7 subtle shifts that’ll keep the chat flowing smoothly:
+Here are seven subtle shifts that’ll keep the chat flowing smoothly:

 1. Proceed with Compliments